Chess Tournament FAQ

 We use tiebreakers when the score is tied.
 The tournament software (WinTD) is designed to determine a true champion.
 The final results may contain a number of students with the same score.
 For instance, 12 students may end up with 3.0 points.
 To rank these students, a tiebreak method is used.

 • For instance, #4 Ryker Huseby competed against numbers 14 (2.0), 13 (2.0), 8(3.0), 2 (5.0), 3 (5.0), 1 (5.0).
-Add up the opponents points (in parentheses above) and you get the TBrk1 Score of 22.
+Add up the opponent's points (in parentheses above), and you get the TBrk1 Score of 22.

-• Tbrk2 (or Cumulative) - This tiebreaker indirectly measures the strength of your opponents.
+• Tbrk4 (Cumulative) - This tiebreaker indirectly measures the strength of your opponents.
 The calculation is based on the logic that if you win in early rounds, you face stronger competition in those rounds and so it gives more weight to having points in the earlier rounds.
 It adds up your cumulative scores for each round.
 So if you have 1 point (a win) after round one, 2 points after round 2 (a second win) and still have 2 points after round 3 (2 wins and a loss), your cumulative score would be 1 + 2 + 2 or 5 points.

 • Using Tommy Clobes and Bennett Kerfeld as examples from the chart, their Tbrk2 scores would be: